This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-- Chewy and Flavorful: Each blondie is sweet, chewy, and packed with rich brown sugar and vanilla flavor.
+- Chewy and Rich: Sweet, soft, and full of brown sugar and vanilla flavor.

 Ingredients